-In June 2021, Elementary & Middle Years teacher candidates will be asked to submit their ranked cohort preferences in an online form.
+In early May, Elementary & Middle Years teacher candidates will be asked to submit their ranked cohort preferences in an online form.
 Refer to your program option's registration guide for detailed instructions.

 - Each cohort has limited seats.
 Please note, there is no guarantee of a particular cohort placement.